jcs-instructor/mobtimer/CONTRIBUTING.md

 The current version of favicon.ico was created using https://pixelied.com/editor/design/6428399563ff01432c82a888 with Ethan Strominger's gmail account, then coverted to svg using https://cloudconvert.com/.
 If you want to modify an image using the same tool and source you would need to ask Ethan.
 It is not exportable.

 ## Building and Installing VSCode Extension
-0. Delete old *.vsix files from mobtimer-vscode directory (if exist)
+1. Delete old *.vsix files from mobtimer-vscode directory (if exist)
 ```
 cd mobtimer-vscode
 ls *.vsix
 rm *.vsix
 ```
-1. Re-publish mobtimer-api if npmjs version is outdated.
+2. Re-publish mobtimer-api if npmjs version is outdated.
 See [step 1 of subsequent deployments](#Subsequent-deployments)
 #Publish-the-API)
-2. Uninstall old version of mobtimer-vscode
+3. Uninstall old version of mobtimer-vscode
-   2a.
-Select the extension in the VSCode Extensions window 2b.
-Click on gear and select Uninstall
+   - Select the extension in the VSCode Extensions window
+   - Click on gear and select Uninstall
-   2c.
-Refresh by doing one of the following:
+   - Refresh by doing one of the following:
      - Click on the "Reload Required" button if it appears, or
      - Click the refresh button at the very top of the list of Extensions in VSCode (in left panel)
-3. Optional: Increment version in the mobtimer-vscode/package.json by running `npm version`
+4. Optional: Increment version in the mobtimer-vscode/package.json by running `npm version`
-4. From terminal:
+5. From terminal:
 ```
-cd mobtimer-vscode
 vsce package
 ```
-5. To find out the name of the file produced by the previous step:
+6. To find out the name of the file produced by the previous step:
 ```
 ls *.vsix
 ```

-6. To install in your vscode, from terminal:
+7. To install in your vscode, from terminal:

 ```
      code --install-extension <file name>.vsix
 ```
+8. See [reminders](reminders.md) **Start of session** for how to start VSCode
-5. To install in vscode on other machines, copy the vsix file to a directory, and then follow instructions in the previous step.
+9. To install in vscode on other machines, copy the vsix file to a directory, and then follow instructions in the previous step.

 ## Publish extension